FRCTeam2992/Robot2023/.github/ISSUE_TEMPLATE/command-template.md

 _These define what the command should do when triggered, and are the functional requirements that will be used to determine whether this issue is complete or not.

-- [ ] The Command Group should require 'subsytems here'
+- [ ] The Command should require 'subsytems here'
 - [ ] Enter requirements here
 - [ ] Finishes true/false